rPPG Explained

 Vital Signs Calculation

-AI algorithms analyze the processed signal to calculate heart rate, respiratory rate, HRV, and other vitals.
+AI models analyze the processed color signal to calculate heart rate, respiratory rate, HRV, and other vitals.

 PPG vs rPPG: What's the Difference?